samsquire/compare-and-swap-sort/README.md

 There is a lot of contention, as you can only read the linked list if you have a claim on it.
 You can only write to the linked list if you have a claim.

-On my 6 core machine it tskes under 500milliseconds.
+On my 6 core machine it takes under 500milliseconds.